larsjuhljensen/JensenLab/_pages/resources_S1000.md

 ## Datasets

+* There is a [Zenodo](https://zenodo.org/deposit/7064902) project related to S1000 that contains:
-* The S1000 corpus, the dictionary used by [Jensenlab tagger](https://github.com/larsjuhljensen/tagger), results from large scale tagging with both the Jensenlab tagger and the transformer-based method, and the annotation guidelines are available at [Zenodo](https://zenodo.org/deposit/7064902).
+  * the dictionary used by [Jensenlab tagger](https://github.com/larsjuhljensen/tagger)
+  * results from large scale tagging with the Jensenlab tagger
+  * results from large scale tagging with the transformer-based method and
-* The input documents for Jensenlab tagger are hosted [here](https://a3s.fi/s1000/PubMed-input.tar.gz) and [here](https://a3s.fi/s1000/PMC-OA-input.tar.gz) and for the transformer-based method [here](https://a3s.fi/s1000/database_documents.tsv.gz)
+* The input documents for the large scale runs with
+  * Jensenlab tagger are hosted [here](https://a3s.fi/s1000/PubMed-input.tar.gz) and [here](https://a3s.fi/s1000/PMC-OA-input.tar.gz)
+  * the transformer-based method are hosted [here](https://a3s.fi/s1000/database_documents.tsv.gz)
+* the S1000 corpus and
+* the guidelines used during annotation of the corpus

+_(Note: the input documents are the same, the difference is in the input format)_

 ## Code

 * Useful scripts to reproduce the results presented in the publication can be found in this [Github repo](https://github.com/katnastou/various-scripts-for-S1000)

-* The codebase used for training the deep learning-based model can be found in this [Github repo](/link/to/github) together with the model used for large-scale tagging of the literature.
+* The codebase used for training the deep learning-based model can be found in this [Github repo](/link/to/github) together with a link to the model used for large-scale tagging of the literature.